MelaniMag/MelaniMag/README.md

 ## Hi, I'm Melani 👋

-I'm a third year student pursuing my Bachelor's degree in Computer Science from the University of Wisconsin-Milwaukee.
+I'm a senior pursuing my Bachelor's degree in Computer Science from the University of Wisconsin-Milwaukee.
 I have a passion for design and creative technologies.

 <h3 align="left">Languages and Tools:</h3>